Deeits/Deeits/README.md

-Hi, I am Dorathy,
+Hi, I am Dorathy Itsegha,
 I have a degree in Statistics,
-I'm passionate about data analysis,
+I'm passionate about data analysis,with proficiency in SQL,Excel,Tableau,Power BI and Python.
-I aim to use my skill to solve real-world problems and contribute to the growth of organizations, I also have a desire to teach and contribute to the growth of a younger generation of successful data analysts.
+My mission is to leverage on my skill to solve real-world problems and contribute to the growth of organizations, I also have a desire to teach and contribute to the growth of a younger generation of successful data analysts.